jar398/listtools/doc/method.md

 synthesis.
 Biodiversity Data Journal 2017;(5):e12581.
 Published 2017 May 22. https://doi.org/10.3897/BDJ.5.e12581

-Mark Holder's implementation uses bit sets, while this one uses python3 sets (whose details I do not know).
+For the implementation of exemplar sets, Mark Holder's implementation uses bit sets, while this one uses python3 sets (whose details I do not know).
 The present implementation is a prototype developed for exploration and much slower than the either Holder's method for phylogenetic tree synthesis or Smasher which was used for taxonomy synthesis.

 Phyloreferences
 (https://journals.publishing.umich.edu/ptpbio/article/id/2101/) bear a
-superficial resemblance to what we're doing here.
+superficial resemblance to what we're doing here with exemplar sets.
 A phyloreference has two sets of specimens, which I'll call the "in set" and an "out set", and is intended to refer to some monophyletic taxon (or taxon concept) that contains all members of the in set and no members of the out set.
 This looks a bit like an exemplar set (as in set) and the set of exemplars under analysis that are not in the exemplar set (as out set).
 However, many taxa found in checklists are not monophyletic (nonmonophyly is very common for species in particular), even legitimately so, so it is not sound apply the phyloreference concept to this method.

-After working this out (fall 2021?) and implementing it (fall 2022) I learned that Rich Pyle, Nicolas Bailly, and David Remsen had come up with a very similar method.
-They presented it at TDWG 2022.
+After working out and implementing the idea of exemplar sets in 2021 I learned that Rich Pyle, Nicolas Bailly, and David Remsen had come up with a very similar idea.
+They presented it at the TDWG 2022 conference.
 An abstract for that presentation is here: https://biss.pensoft.net/article/93927/ .

 # Acknowledgment

-Mark Holder convinced me that it was practical to use sets for these calculations, in spite of the large sizes of some of these sets in Open Tree of Life. https://doi.org/10.7717/peerj.3058  [I think that is the right reference?]
+Mark Holder convinced me that it was practical to use bit sets for these calculations, in spite of the large sizes of some of these sets in Open Tree of Life.  https://doi.org/10.7717/peerj.3058 [I think that is the right reference?]